dineshkummarc/store.js/README.md

 - it is harder to load the script using a script loader (but probably possible with some tweaks).

 The IE6/7 part of the plugin doesn't have to be loaded from the root of your website.
-Loading it from any level in the folder hierarchy makes it possible to pages in subfolder to access the same items.
+Loading it from any level in the folder hierarchy makes it possible for pages in subfolders to access the same items.

 IE6/7 limitation
 ----------------